 Help us defeat dementia in Down’s syndrome!

-Our long term objective is to understand why people with Down’s syndrome are at risk for memory problems so that safe treatments can be developed that might prevent the development of Alzheimer’s disease in people with Down’s syndrome, and in the general population.
+Our long term objective is to understand why people with Down’s syndrome are at risk for Alzheimer’s disease so that safe treatments can be developed.
+We hope that our research will inform a clinical trial, so that scientists can find a drug to prevent this type of dementia from developing in people with Down’s syndrome, and in the general population.